StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

-        `stream_id` the identifier of the stream this check should run on `name` the name this check will have in StackState `description` the description for this check in StackState `remediation_hint` the remediation hint to display when this check return a critical health state
+        `stream_id` the identifier of the stream this check should run on `name` the name this check will have in StackState `description` the description for this check in StackState `remediation_hint` the remediation hint to display when this check return a CRITICAL health state
         """
 ```